ken-yossy/nvmetool-win/README.md

-# Sample program of accessing NVMe device using Windows' inbox NVMe driver
+# nvmetool-win: Sample program of accessing NVMe device using Windows' inbox NVMe driver

 ## Abstract
 This software demonstrates that issuing some NVMe commands from userland to NVMe device using Windows inbox NVMe driver (stornvme.sys)[1].

 Specification that this software refered to is NVMe 1.3d[2].

 ## Supported commands (Admin Command Set)